GoHorse GFX

 The problem now is clear: the client

-expects the feature to be available
+expects the feature to be available when they start to use

-the product and yet such feature does not exist
+the product and yet such feature does not exist.

-The company's executives
+The company's executives will not allow

 a sale to do under because not only does it mean

-more money is coming in
+more money is coming in but also because

-cancelling the sale
+cancelling the sale could have

-negative consequences to the company's reputation
+negative consequences to the company's reputation.

 What’s the solution to this conundrum?
 Well, no matter how hard,